CIMC APH Orders

 A wide variety of specially designed and adapted materials are available from APH… core curriculum materials for teaching reading, social studies, mathematics, and science…materials for assessing and improving the use of low vision…expanded core curriculum materials for cultivating emergent literacy and concept development…for facilitating sensory, motor, and perceptual development, for developing self-help and prevocational skills.
 Other examples of available research-based materials are braille teaching programs, talking computer software, low vision development programs, infant intervention materials, and motor skills improvement kits.

 Educational tools include adapted audio recording equipment, devices for writing braille, and talking computer hardware.
-Special supplies such as braille and bold-line papers, special binders and notebooks, and other consumable materials used in the classroom are also available.
+Special supplies such as bold-line papers, special binders and notebooks, and other consumable materials used in the classroom are also available.

 New and adapted materials are developed at APH by the Department of Educational and Technical Research.
 Formed in 1952, the Research Department conducts ongoing basic and applied research which results in the development of new products and in the improvement or adaptation of existing products needed by the field.